The directed landscape: The Airy line ensemble last passage problem

 \end{theorem}

-The above theorem gives that at the right scale, the Airy line ensemble can be represented as sequences of concatenated Brownian bridges.
-This will allow us to relate last passage across the Airy line ensemble to last passage across concatenated Brownian bridges, and then in turn to Brownian last passage.
-We will also need a structural result showing that edges in the graph $G_{2k}(t, \ell, \delta)$ are rare, and a result about deviations of the Airy line ensemble.
+Theorem \ref{T:bridge-rep} shows that at the right scale, the Airy line ensemble can be represented as sequences of concatenated Brownian bridges.
+It will allow us to relate last passage across the Airy line ensemble to last passage across concatenated Brownian bridges, and then in turn to Brownian last passage percolation.
+The precise scale is essentially optimal given that the typical distance between the $k$th and $(k+1)$st Airy lines is $O(k^{-1/3})$.
+See \cite{DV} for more discussion of the scaling parameters in Theorem \ref{T:bridge-rep}.
+Note that in Theorem \ref{T:bridge-rep} we are required to sample bridges for $2k$ Airy lines, even though our comparison only concerns the top $k$ lines.
+The bridges with indices from $k+1$ to $2k$ take the place of the lower boundary condition in the usual Gibbs resampling.
+An index smaller than $2k$ is also possible, but for practical purposes this does not improve any of our estimates.

+We will also need a structural result showing that edges in the graph $G_{2k}(t, \ell, \delta)$ are rare, and a modulus of continuity result for the Airy line ensemble.